About Bipolar Depression

 - Thoughts of harming yourself

-size for people with bipolar I and bipolar II depression
+- Similar population size for people with bipolar I or bipolar II depression

 Bipolar I vs Bipolar II Depression: What's the difference?